frmscoe/EKS-helm/README.md

 ![image-20240216-063130.png](./Images/image-20240216-063130.png)

-For optional components like Grafana, Prometheus, Vault, and KeyCloak, use similar commands if you decide to implement these features.
+For optional components like KeyCloak, Grafana, Prometheus and Vault, use similar commands if you decide to implement these features.

 **Extra Information:** [https://helm.sh/docs/helm/helm\_install/](https://helm.sh/docs/helm/helm_install/)